AhmedFaisal11/AhmedFaisal11/README.md

-- 👋 Hi, I’m @AhmedFaisal11
+## I'm a developer , student , gamer!!

-- 👀 I’m interested in  web development
+- 🌱 I’m currently learning everything 🤣
-- 🌱 I’m currently learning php
+- 👯 I’m looking to collaborate with other developers
-- 💞️ I’m looking to collaborate on
+- 🥅 2022 Goals: Contribute more to Open Source projects
-- 📫 How to reach me ...
+- ⚡ Fun fact: t love to watch anime , play games and ofcourse program

 <!---
 AhmedFaisal11/AhmedFaisal11 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.